Belmin Dizdarević

-Belmin Dizdarević (/bs/; born 9 August 2001) is a Bosnian professional footballer who plays as a goalkeeper for Velež Mostar.
+Belmin Dizdarević (/bs/; born 9 August 2001) is a Bosnian professional footballer who plays as a goalkeeper for Standard Liège.

 Dizdarević started his professional career at Sarajevo, who loaned him to Mladost Doboj Kakanj in 2021.
 Two years later, he joined Montpellier.

 A former youth international for Bosnia and Herzegovina, Dizdarević made his senior international debut in 2021.

 Club career

 Sarajevo

 Dizdarević started playing football at his hometown club Čelik Zenica, before joining Sarajevo's youth academy in 2016.
 In June 2018, he signed his first professional contract with the team.
 He made his professional debut against GOŠK Gabela on 25 May 2019 at the age of 17.

 In February 2021, he was loaned to Mladost Doboj Kakanj until the end of the season.

 Montpellier

 In July 2023, Dizdarević was transferred to French outfit Montpellier for an undisclosed fee.

 Velež Mostar

 On 6 July 2025, Dizdarević signed with Velež Mostar.